 Why You Should Avoid SLS and SLES in Skincare

 You probably know a whole lot more about sulfates than you think.
 Do terms like sodium lauryl sulfate (SLS) or sodium laureth sulfate (SLES) ring a bell?
-Well, they should—considering they’re in most of your shampoos!
+Well, they should—considering they’re in most of your shampoos and skincare products!

-But even though they give off the fun, foamy texture we’ve grown to love in our products, we’re afraid it comes at a cost.
-Read on to find out why you should avoid incorporating these sulfates into your skincare regime.
+But even though they give off the fun, foamy texture we’ve grown to love in them, we’re afraid it comes at a cost.
+Read on to find out why you should avoid incorporating these ingredients into your skincare regime.

 Table of Contents

 What are SLS and SLES?

 The most notable of sulfates include SLS and SLES, produced from petroleum and plant sources like coconut, palm kernel, petroleum, and palm oil; most commonly found in your typical cleaning and personal care products for foaming purposes.